-For the provision of low-income, affordable and government-provided new homes, consideration should be on reducing energy demand in and the running costs of housing through a range of low-cost and no-cost interventions such as passive design, higher-performance building envelopes, energy-efficient lighting, insulation ceilings; natural lighting, and installation of low-pressure solar water heaters.
-The implication for energy and human settlements is that a significant amount of effort needs to be placed into the provision of energy-efficient homes via the design and specifications of the homes and the layout of the grid.
+For the provision of new homes, in particular low-income, affordable and government-provided new homes, consideration should be on reducing energy demand in and the running costs of housing through a range of low-cost and no-cost interventions such as passive design, higher-performance building envelopes, energy-efficient lighting, insulation ceilings; natural lighting, installation of low-pressure solar water heaters and orientation of the house/development as this has a significant implication on achieving energy efficiency.
+The implication for energy and human settlements is that a significant amount of effort needs to be put into the provision of energy-efficient homes via the design and specifications of the homes and the layout of the grid.
 This needs to be supported by driving energy efficiency in the national government subsidy and specifications.
 Incorporating low-tech solutions such as solar water heating would support this agenda.

-Energy efficiency in existing homes needs to be supported by awareness and education campaigns that equip home owners with practical tips and knowledge around energy use behaviours; low-cost and no-cost interventions that can reduce household consumption in high-income homes.
-Small-scale embedded generation has been extensively adopted by higher-income homes; this trajectory is supported by the City although the impact on management of the grid needs to be considered.
+Energy efficiency in existing homes needs to be supported by awareness and education campaigns that equip homeowners with practical tips and knowledge around energy use behaviours, and low-cost and no-cost interventions that can reduce household consumption in high-income homes.
+Small-scale embedded generation has been extensively adopted by higher-income homes; this trajectory is supported by the City although the impact on management of the grid and municipal revenue model is being considered.